ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 The name of the object is specified in this column.
 In addition, a preceding icon shows which hierarchy level it is (device, channel or data point)

-The values in this column can be edited.
+The values in this column are editable.

 ** 3.)
 Type **

-The type at the hierarchy level that was already visible in the Name column by the preceding icon is explicitly mentioned here again.
+The type in the hierarchy level that was already visible in the Name column by the preceding icon is explicitly mentioned here again.
 Using the pulldown menu in the column header, you can filter by these types and thus e.g. only display all data points.

 ** 4.)
 Role **